dobanisola-scottlogic/scenario-2-20250908-093933/README.md

 ```bash
 ./cli configure
 ```
+Note that some of the questions have default values in brackets if you leave these fields blank then the defaults will be applied.
 This creates a `.cli-config` file to save config between runs.
 (Note you will need relevant aws credentials)

 ### 2 - Deploy Game Server Infrastructure to AWS